Boeing C-17 Globemaster III: Indian Air Force

+India initially announced its interest in buying the C-17 platform during a visit by Barack Obama to New Delhi in 2010.
+Following a clearance from India's defence acquisition council (DAC) led by Prime Minister Manmohan Singh, India signed a deal to purchase 10 C-17 aircraft from the United States on 6th June 2011 via a FMS agreement that was valued at about ₹18000 crore.
+Boeing was also made to sign an offset agreement to source at least 30% of the order value from India.
+India also bought 45 engines, missile warning systems, spares and repair parts, repair and return, IR flares from US subcontractors in a separate agreement.

 The C-17 provides the IAF with strategic airlift, the ability to deploy special forces, and to operate in diverse terrains ranging from high-altitude Himalayan air bases in the north to Indian Ocean bases in the south.
-The C-17s are based at Hindon Air Force Station and are operated by No. 81 Squadron IAF Skylords.
+All IAF C-17s are based at Hindon Air Force Station and are operated by No. 81 Squadron IAF Skylords.

 The first C-17 was delivered in January 2013 for testing and training; it was officially accepted on 11 June 2013.
 The second C-17 was delivered on 23 July 2013 and put into service immediately.
 IAF Chief of Air Staff Norman AK Browne called it "a major component in the IAF's modernization drive" while taking delivery of the aircraft at Boeing's Long Beach factory.
-On 2 September 2013, the Skylords squadron with three C-17s officially entered IAF service.

-The Skylords regularly fly missions within India, such as to high-altitude bases at Leh and Thoise.
+On 2 September 2013, the Skylords squadron with three C-17s officially entered IAF service.The Skylords regularly fly missions within India, such as to high-altitude bases at Leh and Thoise.
 The IAF first used the C-17 to transport an infantry battalion's equipment to Port Blair on Andaman Islands on 1 July 2013.
 Foreign deployments to date include Tajikistan in August 2013, and Rwanda to support Indian peacekeepers.
 One C-17 was used for transporting relief materials during Cyclone Phailin.